-All families beginning in Kindergarten are eligible to apply for need-based financial aid through our Sliding Scale Tuition Assistance program annually.
+All families beginning in Kindergarten are eligible to apply for need-based financial aid via Clarity.
 This support is offered for families who might not otherwise be able to consider Roycemore as an option.
 Applications must be completed annually in order to be eligible for the coming year's financial aid awards.
 Financial aid awarded in any given year is not a guarantee of continued financial aid in future years, however, the school will make every effort to provide continued support to families who demonstrate ongoing, qualifying need.

 Families may apply for financial aid online.
 Determination of financial aid awards is made by the Access and Affordability committee with final approval from the Head of School, and this committee's decision is separate from a decision of enrollment.
-Families must re-enroll their child(ren) prior to their Sliding Scale being reviewed.